-Google has a number of location-based services, including:
+Google has a list of location-based services, including:

-To get a more accurate location for your phone, learn how to turn on Location Accuracy.
+- Google Location Accuracy for your Android device (a.k.a.
+Google Location Services): To get a more accurate location for your phone, learn how to manage Location Accuracy.

 Tip: Apps have their own settings.
 Learn how to manage app location settings.

 - Tap Location.
 If you have a work profile, tap Advanced.